isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/List of Topics for Partnerships.md

 description: ""
 third_nav_title: Frequently Asked Questions
 ---
-(caa 27 Oct 2023)

-Below are the list of topics currently opened for partnerships.
+## What are the topics currently opened for partnerships?

+Below are the list correct as of 27 Oct 2023.

+**Share your proposal with us [here](https://go.gov.sg/sgpostageform).**

 1. Arts
 2. Building Singaporean Identity and Communities